Global site tag (gtag.js) - Google Analytics Google tag (gtag.js) Global site tag (gtag.js) - Google Analytics Google tag (gtag.js)

 Active RFID

 This technology expands the range at which a tag can be read (and thus the range at which a weapon can be identified).
-It also enables continuous monitoring, so that the removal of an individual weapon can be instantly detected and reported (unless, of course, the removal is authorised).
+It also enables continuous monitoring, so that the removal of an individual weapon can be instantly detected and reported (unless, of course, the removal is authorized).
 This technology is good for inventory purposes, and the inventory can be set up to operate full time, with no human intervention.
 But it also means that the checkout functions cannot usually rely on the active tags for ID, as there will generally be many tags in range.
 Other issues include increased cost, and the finite lifetime of the tag - though at five years, this may not be an issue in many applications.

 Pistol replica